apache/etch/DIST_README.txt

 The C# (.NET 2.0) Etch.dll should be added to any C# projects.

-Finally, there is an ant plugin which you can use with ant 1.7.0 or later to invoke the compiler as a task.
+There is an ant plugin which you can use with ant 1.7.0 or later to invoke the compiler as a task.
 It is documented on the wiki referenced above.

+If you are using maven, then you might want to install the Etch artifacts into your local maven repository.
+There is a Windows bat script to do this in the maven directory:

+	etch-maven-install.bat

+You need to have maven on your path when you run this script.
+The file etch-java-runtime-1.0.1.jar will be installed into your local repository with group "etch.etch", artifact id "etch-java-runtime", and version "1.0.1".
+You may then reference Etch from your maven projects.

 Examples and unit tests can be had by checking out the source code from the subversion repository and performing a complete build: